bigfix/developer.bigfix.com/site/reference/types/domain.md

 # framework &lt;string&gt; of &lt;domain&gt; : folder

-Returns a folder of the form &amp;quot;/System/Library/Frameworks/&amp;lt;string&amp;gt;.framework&amp;quot;.Note: This inspector appends .framework for you, so don&amp;#39;t provide it.
-The framework inspector needs a domain, and without it defaults to the system domain.Example: framework &amp;quot;MyPrivate&amp;quot; of local domain - Returns /Library/Frameworks/MyPrivate.framework.
+Returns a folder of the form "/System/Library/Frameworks/&lt;string&lt;.framework".Note: This inspector appends .framework for you, so don&#39;t provide it.
+The framework inspector needs a domain, and without it defaults to the system domain.Example: framework "MyPrivate" of local domain - Returns /Library/Frameworks/MyPrivate.framework.

 # framework folder of &lt;domain&gt; : folder